I beg to move,

 The Downs report shows some reduction in infections during and immediately after the cull, but infection rates are now rising again and TB is spreading among cattle.
-Professor Godfray stated that the only feasible alternative to control badgers is vaccination, and that leads me to the work of Derbyshire Wildlife Trust—the largest volunteer-led vaccination programme in the UK, supported by the National Trust, the National Farmers’ Union, Derbyshire County Council, the Badger Trust, RSPB, Derbyshire police and local badger groups.
+Professor Godfray stated that the only feasible alternative to control badgers is vaccination, and that leads me to the work of Derbyshire Wildlife Trust—the largest volunteer-led vaccination programme in the UK, supported by the National Trust, the National Farmers Union, Derbyshire County Council, the Badger Trust, the Royal Society for the Protection of Birds, Derbyshire police and local badger groups.
 Derbyshire’s police and crime commissioner is also a strong supporter, especially after assessing the resources that policing protests against the cull would involve.
 DWT is supported by more than 100 volunteers, and that number is continually increasing.
 I thank the small band of professionals and all the volunteers who dedicate a substantial amount of time in the evenings and early mornings to trap and vaccinate badgers.
 They have vaccinated 742 badgers so far, including 218 this year.

 Right.
 This is a much more popular debate than I had envisaged for 9.30 on a Wednesday morning, so I will make progress, Mr Wilson.

 There is currently no clear strategy or clarity about where vaccinations should take place or at what scale.
 Vaccination has not been pushed as a viable option to culling in any meaningful way, whereas the Government have been vocal in support of culling.
 There needs to be a level playing field.
-The current funding model provided by DEFRA provides only 50% of the funds needed to run a badger vaccination programme, and that is preventing other organisations from establishing programmes.
+The current funding model provided by the Department for Environment, Food and Rural Affairs provides only 50% of the funds needed to run a badger vaccination programme, and that is preventing other organisations from establishing programmes.
 If such a model is to be extended, it must be offered proper financial support.

 The people of Derbyshire and Derbyshire Wildlife Trust seek assurance from the Government that the cull will not come to an area with such a high success rate in vaccination—that it did not this year is a positive step.
 When will the Government publish their response to the Godfray report?
 Will consideration be given to monitoring the disease status of badgers, as well as badger populations, within cull areas?
 As the hon.
 Member for Strangford (Jim Shannon) said, that already happens in Northern Ireland.
 Why is there no systematic testing of culled badgers for TB?
 A key factor for farmers in my area is for them to get access to the tests they need to ensure that their herds stay as risk-free as possible.
 I look forward to hearing speeches from other hon.
 Members, and to the Minister’s response.